Registered Practical Nurse, Palliative Care

 The Palliative Care Unit is comprised of 18 beds and is part of the Complex Care Program.
 The Unit provides pain and symptom management and end of life care for patients with a life limiting illness.
 Our interdisciplinary team provides a holistic and collaborative approach to care, focusing on the physical, psychosocial, emotional, and spiritual needs of our patients.
 Our ultimate goal is to earn the complete confidence of our patients and their families by providing exceptional care that meets their individualized care needs.
 We value respect, excellence, and compassion and consistently demonstrate these values in our interactions with our patients, families, and coworkers.

-- Current RPN certificate of competence with the College of Nurses of Ontario
+- Valid registration with the College of Nurses of Ontario

 - Proficiency and experience in pharmacology and medication administration